xmed-lab/SonoNexus/README.md

 ## 📖 Overview

-**Hulu-Med** SonoNexus is a foundation model-powered sensing system that acts as a **hardware-agnostic Rosetta Stone** for interpreting images across the entire sensor landscape.
+SonoNexus is a foundation model-powered sensing system that acts as a **hardware-agnostic Rosetta Stone** for interpreting images across the entire sensor landscape.
 It is built upon two cornerstone contributions.
 First, we construct **Sono-21M**, the largest and most diverse ultrasound dataset to date, comprising 21.14 million images of 20 major organ types.
 Purposefully curated from 10 distinct mainstream sensor models across 17 hospitals.
 Second, we developed SonoNexus via a self-supervised learning strategy, enabling seamless performance across a broad spectrum of devices and downstream clinical applications.

 <div align="center">
 <img src="./imgs/Figure 1-dataset1.png" width="70%">